indrabasak/springboot-mongodb-example/README.md

 1. `MongoConfiguration` to configure embedded MongoDB.

 1. `CustomMongoRepository` and `CustomSimpleMongoRepository` creates a custom Mongo repository.
-It's responsible for generating and setting entoy/document id field during insertion if the id is null.
+It's responsible for generating and setting entity/document id field during insertion if the id is null and it's of type UUID.

 1. `BookRepository` responsible for CRUD operations on `Book` entity/document.